 As has been noted previously, the threat environment facing judges and the Judiciary as a whole right now is particularly dynamic and worrisome.
-Threats against individuals and facilities - discussed more fully in Judge Conrad's testimony - complicate our ability to accomplish our mission as intended, and the branch must be appropriately resourced to anticipate and address those threats, as well as other risks to the safety and security of all those who participate in the judicial process.
+Threats against individuals and facilities complicate our ability to accomplish our mission as intended, and the branch must be appropriately resourced to anticipate and address those threats, as well as other risks to the safety and security of all those who participate in the judicial process.